dhense177/Modeling_Lung_Cancer_Risk/README.md

 This type of parameter estimation is core to Bayesian Statistics.
 While frequentist methods assume that model coefficients are always fixed, Bayesian methods try to estimate the coefficients.
 I will discuss the details of this estimation in the following section.

 I tried 2 multilevel models, differing by the group distributions specified.
 The first used state-level grouping, so that the prior distribution for each county is made up of all other counties in that state.
-The second grouped all counties together to create a prior distribution.
+The second grouped all counties together.

 ![](Visuals/regression_table2.png)